Fade and Flare - An Inuyasha Fanfic by Pink

 Chapter 6

-Mochida Kaori: Vocalist for the Japanese group, "Every Little Thing (ELT)" and Tetsuya's girlfriend.
-If you look at some photos of the real tetsu and Kaori, you'll notice that they're both wearing the same bracelet.
-Aww~
+Mochida Kaori: Vocalist for the Japanese group, "Every Little Thing (ELT)" (the group who did the Deep Forest ending for the Inuyasha TV series) and Tetsuya's girlfriend.
+In photos of the real tetsu and Kaori, they both used to wear the same bracelet, but have long since been broken up.

 Oogawa Tetsuya: Leader, bassist, and backup vocalist of L'Arc~en~Ciel.
-His stage name is, "tetsu."
+When this fanfic was first posted online his stage name was, "tetsu" but it's now "tetsuya."
 Again, L'Arc has never officially released the band members' names but this is what most people think his real name is.
-Hopefully he's still dating Mochida Kaori-- they make a really cute couple! >o<
+He's not dating Mochida Kaori anymore, he's married to a much younger model and recently had a baby with her.

 1962 Gretsch Duo Jet: It comes in a few variations and colors.
 I included this guitar in the story because I think it's sexy, first of all, but also because I've got more pictures of hyde with this guitar than any other.
 It's also in a couple of music videos, and he uses it in concert to play my favorite song in the universe :D (L'Arc~en~Ciel's Honey).